dfbakin/cpp-course-2025-advanced/README.md

 Here is the updated README.md with the description of your C++ course:

-## C++ Course 2025
+## C++ Course 2025 (Advanced Groups)

-This repository contains materials for the **C++ Programming Course** designed for students of the Lyceum of the National Research University Higher School of Economics (НИУ ВШЭ).
-The course introduces students to the fundamentals of programming in C++ and covers topics such as:
+This repository contains materials for the **C++ Programming Course** designed for advanced groups of students at the Lyceum of the National Research University Higher School of Economics (НИУ ВШЭ).
+This is the same course with slightly more complicated content for advanced groups, covering topics such as:

 - Basics of C++ syntax and structure
 - Variables, data types, and memory management